Mental Health In The Workplace

 Instead, we found ourselves in unfamiliar territory.
 Work from home if at all possible, they said.
 Those of us that could, did so.

 There was however another huge proportion of the population who either couldn’t work from home and continued to trek to their workplace.
 And those who were put on furlough with pay who diligently stayed at home.
 Not to mention those who were self-employed but unable to work because of lockdown restrictions.

 Each and every work situation was different and every variation had its own set of particular stresses.

 Professional services were fortunate to be able to work from home for the most part.
-Once everyone figured out decent lighting, a background setting they were happy with that reflected their personality and mastered the art of screen sharing it was business as usual for the most part.
+Once everyone figured out decent lighting, and a background setting they were happy with that reflected their personality and mastered the art of screen sharing it was business as usual for the most part.

 What has become apparent, however, is that this sudden adjustment to a new working style did a number on many people’s mental health.

 For workers who were considered essential, not much changed.
 They had to keep going to work as usual.
 But it was anything but usual.
 Parameters changed for what was acceptable on-site workplace density, procedures and protocols were swiftly put into place that made most open worksites look completely different.